EulerProject/EulerX/README_stylesheet.md

 (w)display: show penwidth as label
 “label”: show the label from data file "[displaystring]": show the specified string as label (special caseL: "" means no label)

+ If the value of "penwidth" is on and "w" is defined in the datafile, the penwidth of edges is assigned accordingly. "w" is set to 1 if it is not defined in the data file.
 Example:
       label: "isa"
       dot: "style=solid color=black"
       display: "(w)display"

-Also, "(w)display" means apply the penwidth value

-“default” style will be applied if no style is defined for a node group or edge label.
+Also, "(w)display" means apply the penwidth value “default” style will be applied if no style is defined for a node group or edge label.